-The calendar tells us that summertime officially starts on June 21st, but let’s face the facts.
-If last week’s heat wave, flip flops and short shorts taught us one thing, it’s that summer (the season we’ve all been craving) is already upon us!
+The calendar tells us summertime officially starts on June 21st, but let’s face the facts.
+If last week’s heat wave, flip flops, and short shorts taught us one thing, it’s that summer (the season we’ve all been craving) is already upon us!

 Just like the weather influences how we dress, it also influences what we like to drink.
-I don’t know about you, but when I think of sunshine my mind drifts off to dreams of bubbly, crisp whites, and even more so, to rosé.
+I don’t know about you, but when I think of sunshine my mind drifts to dreams of bubbly, crisp whites, and above all — rosé.

-Often, when people hear about rosé wine they think of four things: sweet, fruity, pink, and women.
-There are so many unfortunate misconceptions about rosé that have kept consumers from reaching for that perfect and beautifully blush bottle on the top shelf.
-I’m here to tell you that there is much more to rosé than its tutti-frutti reputation alludes to, and most importantly, it’s NOT just for girls.
+Often when people hear "rosé wine," they think of four things: sweet, fruity, pink, and women.
+There are so many unfortunate misconceptions about rosé that have kept consumers from reaching for that perfect, beautifully blush bottle on the top shelf.
+I’m here to tell you that there's much more to rosé than its tutti-frutti reputation alludes to, and most importantly?
+It’s not just for girls.
 (Gentlemen, you can thank me later.)

 It doesn’t have to be sweet.
-In fact, much of it is bone dry!
-From the renowned Provence region in the South of France, rosé is always dry, and styles range from easy-drinking and light, to fuller, more serious wines.
-The french stick up their noses to the many myths that Americans have grown to believe about rosé, and you should too.
+In fact, many rosés are bone dry!
+Pink drinks from Southern France's renowned Provence are always dry, and styles range from easy-drinking and light to fuller, more serious wines.
+The French stick up their noses at the many myths Americans have grown to believe about rosé, and you should too.

 There’s nothing “girly” about it.
 Hey there, hipster misters!
-Don’t tell me that you can’t try some blush colored wine.
-We all know you have at least one item of clothing in your closet that is bright pink (or “salmon” as you call it).
+Don’t tell me you can’t try some blush-colored wine.
+We all know you have at least one item of clothing in your closet that's bright pink (or “salmon,” as you call it).
 Which leads me to a very interesting and masculine fact about rosé…

 You can pair it with meat.
-While some styles of rosé are light and are better accompaniments to lighter dishes, the fuller, more textured styles of rosé (like those that have undergone a second fermentation, the malolactic fermentation) can be great pairings for dishes like lamb, beef, chicken, and even barbecue food!
+While some styles of rosé are light and are better accompaniments to lighter dishes, the fuller, more textured styles of rosé (like those that've undergone a second fermentation — the malolactic fermentation) can be great pairings for dishes like lamb, beef, chicken, and even BBQ!

 About the Author